Former Thai PM Yingluck questions junta move to freeze bank accounts

 Her supporters say the ruling junta has deliberately targeted Yingluck and wants to silence her family's political machine.

-Voters in the northeast told Reuters earlier this month that the trial against Yingluck had failed to break her family's political machine.
+Voters in the northeast told Reuters this month that the trial had failed to break the family political machine, however.
+[L3N1K704X]

-Yingluck will deliver her closing statement in the criminal case against her next week.
+Yingluck will deliver her closing statement in the criminal case next week.

-Reporting by Panu Wongcha-um, Patpicha Tanakasempipat and Panarat Thepgumpanat; Editing by Amy Sawitta Lefevre and Michael Perry
+Reporting by Panu Wongcha-um, Patpicha Tanakasempipat and Panarat Thepgumpanat; Editing by Amy Sawitta Lefevre and Clarence Fernandez